Intelligence Dashboard

 Top 10 platforms by IDV discussion volume, with their primary friction type

-Three emerging patterns that signal where IDV is heading →
+Three patterns that define where IDV friction concentrates

 Age gates are the new verification frontier.
 Platforms are rolling out age estimation and document checks, creating a fresh wave of friction for legitimate users.